kanglicheng/code-school/ruby/projects/two_sum/README.md

 Make sure that you don't pair an element with itself.
 However, you don't need to bother checking for summing the same pair twice; that won't affect your result.

 (Note: you can cut the running-time significantly by returning early, and by not checking pairs more than once.
-Howevever, these micro-optimizations will not improve the time complexity of the solution.
+However, these micro-optimizations will not improve the time complexity of the solution.
 Do you see why?)

 Once you're done, write a comment with your solution's time complexity.